How to Make Vegan Pop-Tarts

 Instructions

-- Prepare the Pastry Dough1.
-In a large bowl, whisk together the flour and salt.2.
-Add cold unsalted vegan butter and shortening to the bowl.3.
-Use your fingertips to blend the ingredients until the dough resembles different-sized bread crumbs, with some pea-sized bits of butter remaining.4.
-Gradually drizzle ice-cold water over the mixture, one tablespoon at a time.5.
+- Gradually drizzle ice-cold water over the mixture, one tablespoon at a time.
 Stir with a wooden spoon until the dough begins to come together.
-Continue adding ice water in tablespoon increments until the dough forms a ball without being sticky.5.
-If the dough becomes too wet, mix in 1 tablespoon of flour.2 cups all-purpose flour (250g), 1 teaspoon salt (6g), 10 tablespoons vegan butter, cold and cubed (151g), 2 – 4 tablespoons ice-cold water (89ml)
+Add ice water in tablespoon increments until the dough forms a ball without being sticky.
+If the dough becomes too wet, mix in 1 tablespoon of flour.

-- Shape the Dough1.
-Place the pastry dough on a lightly floured surface and shape it into a rectangular form.
-Alternatively, divide the dough into two or three sections to work with each section individually2. .Roll the dough to a thickness of about 1/8 inch.3.
-Cut the dough into an even number of 4 x 3-inch rectangles.4.
+- Place the pastry dough on a lightly floured surface and roll it into a rectangular form about 1/8 inch thick.
+Cut the dough into an even number of 4 x 3-inch rectangles.
 Transfer half of the rectangles to a baking sheet lined with parchment paper or a silicone mat.

-- Assemble1.
-Spoon one tablespoon of the brown sugar cinnamon filling into the center of each dough rectangle on the baking sheet.2.
-Dampen the edges of the dough rectangles with a little water.3.
-Place another dough rectangle on top and press down gently to seal.4.
-Use a fork to crimp and seal the rectangle's edges.5.
+- Spoon one tablespoon of the filling into the center of each dough rectangle on the baking sheet.
+Dampen the edges of the dough rectangles with a small amount of water.
+Place another dough rectangle on top and press down gently to seal.
+Use a fork to crimp and seal the rectangle's edges.
 Make a few small holes in the top of each pastry to allow steam to escape.

-- Prepare the Glaze (Optional)1.
-In a medium bowl, whisk together all the glaze ingredients until you achieve a spreadable consistency.
-If it's too thick, add a teaspoon of non-dairy milk.2.
-Use a knife to spread the glaze over each pop-tart.3.
-The pop-tarts can be enjoyed immediately, or if you prefer a firmer glaze, let them sit uncovered on the counter for 1 to 2 hours.3/4 cup confectioners sugar (90g), 1 tablespoon non-dairy milk (15g), 1/2 teaspoon ground cinnamon (1g)
+- In a medium bowl, whisk together all the glaze ingredients until you achieve a spreadable consistency.
+If it's too thick, add a teaspoon of non-dairy milk.
+Use a knife to spread the glaze over each pop-tart.

 these were an absolute hit! will be making these again and again. thank you for sharing!